qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Date_and_Time.rst

 to_datetime
 ...........

 Converts a string into a datetime object.
-An optional format string can be provided to parse the string; see `QDateTime::fromString <https://doc.qt.io/qt-5/qdatetime.html#fromString-1>`_ for additional documentation on the format.
+An optional format string can be provided to parse the string; see `QDate::fromString <https://doc.qt.io/qt-5/qdate.html#fromString-2>`_ and `QTime::fromString <https://doc.qt.io/qt-5/qtime.html#fromString-1>`_ for additional documentation on the format.

 .. list-table::
    :widths: 15 85